fab2s/NodalFlow/docs/events.md

 ## `FlowEvent::FLOW_SUCCESS`

-Triggered when the Flow completes successfully (eg with no exceptions), the event only carries a flow instance.
+Triggered when the Flow completes successfully (eg with no exceptions), the event only carries the flow instance.

 ```php
 $flow->getDispatcher()->addListener(FlowEvent::FLOW_SUCCESS, function(FlowEventInterface $event) {